Ouroborosi/spring-cloud-examples/application-client-consumer-feign-manual/README.md

 ```

 **Beware!!**

 Because the example is using customizing Feign Clients there's no need to add `@FeignClient` on Feign Clients and `@EnableFeignClients` on Spring Boot main class.

 ## Customizing Feign Client
 To create Feign clients manually the project is using Feign Builder API.

 In this example would create two Feign Clients with the same interface, but configure each one with a separate `BasicAuthRequestInterceptor`.
+Please refer the [README](../application-service-provider-with-api-auth/README.md#Authenticated-Users) in application-service-provider-with-api-auth for the HTTP basic auth info.
 ```java
 @Import(FeignClientsConfiguration.class)
 @RequestMapping("/order")